02 ARTISTS

 DAVE BUONAGUIDI | ARTIST

-Dave Buonaguidi, born in 1964, is a British artist whose work blends the worlds of advertising, propaganda, and found objects.
+Dave Buonaguidi (b.
+1964) is a British artist whose work blends the worlds of advertising, propaganda, and found objects.
 Before turning to art, Buonaguidi had a successful 35-year career in advertising, founding creative agencies like St. Luke’s and Karmarama.
 His background in advertising, including serving as Creative Director for Channel 4, deeply influences his artistic approach.

 In his early 50s, after attending a screen printing workshop at Print Club London, Buonaguidi shifted his focus to art.
 Adopting the moniker "Real Hackney Dave," he became known for his screen-printed artworks featuring bold, humorous, and often provocative phrases.
 His works typically use vintage maps and other materials, blending commercial aesthetics with personal expression.